danielfarrell/redis_vars/README.md

 ## Developing

-There are two different ways I envision this being used, non-invasive and invasive.
-Let's start with non-invasive:
+There are a few different ways I envision this being used: in configuation, on execution, and in code.
+Let's start with configuration:

-### Non-invasive
+### Configuration

 This allows you to export a list of the variables you have stored to a file you use in development.
 There seems to be the two different formats used places, with and without requiring export.
 The list command is for without export, and export includes the export.
 Here are examples if that makes now sense: